UNINETTSigma2/documentation/computing/tuning-applications.md

 multiply add (20 Gflops/s) we get 0.46 / 20 = 2.3% of the theoretical
 performance.

-This performance is not unusual for scientific core of this type.
+This performance is not unusual for scientific code of this type.
 We saw early on that only a fraction of the time (68.6%) was spent in CPU time, of that time only a fraction was spent computing (35.9 + 0.3 = 36.2%).
 Combining this we arrive at 0.686*0.36.2=0.248 or 25% of the